open-runtime/native_semaphores/README.md

 - `bool unlock()`: Unlocks the semaphore.
 Returns `true` if the unlock operation was successful, `false` otherwise.

 #### **Disposing**
-- `bool dispose()`: Disposes of the semaphore.
-Returns `true` if the dispose operation was successful, `false` otherwise.
-Internally, if the semaphore is still locked, it will be unlocked before being disposed.
+- `bool close()`: Closes the semaphore.
+Returns `true` if the close operation was successful, `false` otherwise.
+Note this method should be called before unlinking the semaphore.
+- `bool unlink()`: Unlinks the semaphore.
+Returns `true` if the unlink operation was successful, `false` otherwise.

 ### **Properties**:
-- `String identifier`: The unique identifier for the semaphore.
+- `String name`: The unique name/identifier for the semaphore.
 Internally this will be prefixed with the platform-specific prefix. i.e. `/` on Unix Systems, and `Global\\` on Windows.
+- `bool opened`: Indicates whether the semaphore has been opened.
-- `bool locked`: Returns `true` if the semaphore is currently locked, `false` otherwise.
+- `bool locked`: Indicates whether the semaphore is currently locked.
+- `bool reentrant`: Indicates whether the semaphore is reentrant.
+- `bool closed`: Indicates whether the semaphore has been closed.
-- `bool disposed`: Returns `true` if the semaphore has been disposed, `false` otherwise.
+- `bool unlinked`: Indicates whether the semaphore has been unlinked.

 ---